 American Sign Language

-American Sign Language (ASL) interpretation of the exhibition description is provided on video in the Gallery for each exhibition.
-These videos are available on many exhibition pages throughout our website as well.
-ASL is available for all public programs, upon advance request – please contact email@example.com at least 10 days before scheduled events.
+American Sign Language (ASL) interpretation of the exhibition description is provided on video in the Gallery for most exhibitions.
+These videos are also available on many exhibition pages throughout this website.
+ASL can be provided for all public programs, upon advance request – please contact email@example.com before scheduled events to book an interpreter.

 Video closed captions or a transcript are provided whenever possible.

-A relaxed reception is designed to create a welcoming space for all visitors, including those who benefit from a less restricted gallery environment.
-There is a relaxed attitude to noise and movement within the Gallery and visitors are encouraged to come and go from the event as needed.
-All MSVU Gallery events and receptions take this format unless otherwise noted.
+All MSVU Art Gallery events and receptions embrace a relaxed format unless otherwise noted.
+A relaxed reception is intended to create a welcoming space for all visitors, including those who benefit from a less restricted environment.
+There is a relaxed approach to noise and movement and visitors are encouraged to come and go as needed.

-MSVU Art Gallery endeavours to include tactile components in all exhibitions, however, this is not always possible.
+MSVU Art Gallery endeavours to include tactile components in every exhibition whenever possible.

 Verbal description tours are available by request – please contact Claire at firstname.lastname@example.org to book a guided tour.